GuillaumeIsabelle/.com/docs/index.md

 Well I got hacked big time so I am turning my server down for a while.

-### I am presently working in developping my style using AI.
+### I am presently working in developping my style using various AI I trained.

 #### here is one of my creation made from a Dali's inspiration :